systemd/mkosi/mkosi/resources/mkosi.md

   removed too, before the re-build is initiated.
-For the `clean` operation this option has a slightly different effect: by default the verb will only remove build artifacts from a previous run, when specified once the incremental cache files are deleted too, and when specified twice the package cache is also removed.
+For the `clean` operation this option has a slightly different effect: by default the verb will only remove build artifacts from a previous run, when specified once the build and final caches files are deleted too, and when specified twice the package cache is also removed.

 `--directory=`, `-C`